7 Best Renters Insurance Companies in Iowa 2025

 Is Renters Insurance Mandatory to Rent an Apartment in Iowa?

-In Iowa, renters insurance is not mandatory by law to rent a house or an apartment.
+In Iowa, renters insurance is not legally mandatory to rent a house or an apartment.

 However, it is strongly recommended by landlords and renters alike.